 For communities that are considering implementation of the Incredible Years these tools can help guide the decision making and planning process

-PA Based Training
+PA Based Training and Materials

 In 2014, PCCD and the EPISCenter are collaborating with IYS providers to begin offering a more coordinated series of PA based Incredible Years trainings.
 There are two main goals for this collaboration: